tomcatmanager/tomcatmanager/docs/package.rst

 The following methods are available:

 - :meth:`.TomcatManager.list` - return a list of all installed applications
-- :meth:`.TomcatManager.deploy_localwar` - deploy a local war file to the server
+- :meth:`.TomcatManager.deploy_localwar` - deploy a warfile on the local
+  filesystem to the Tomcat server
-- :meth:`.TomcatManager.deploy_serverwar` - deploy a war file already on the tomcat server
+- :meth:`.TomcatManager.deploy_serverwar` - deploy a war file from the server filesystem to the Tomcat server
-- :meth:`.TomcatManager.deploy_servercontext` - deploy a tomcat application defined by a context file on the server
+- :meth:`.TomcatManager.deploy_servercontext` - deploy an application defined by a
+  context file from the server filesystem to the Tomcat server
-- :meth:`.TomcatManager.undeploy` - remove a tomcat application installed on the server
+- :meth:`.TomcatManager.undeploy` - undeploy an application in the Tomcat server
-- :meth:`.TomcatManager.start` - start a deployed tomcat application that isn't running
+- :meth:`.TomcatManager.start` - start an application already deployed in the Tomcat server
-- :meth:`.TomcatManager.stop` - stop a running tomcat application and leave it installed
+- :meth:`.TomcatManager.stop` - stop an application already deployed in the Tomcat server
 - :meth:`.TomcatManager.reload` - stop and start a tomcat application
-- :meth:`.TomcatManager.sessions` - show active sessions for a tomcat application
+- :meth:`.TomcatManager.sessions` - get the age of the sessions for an application.
 - :meth:`.TomcatManager.expire` - expire idle sessions